-- ATP, which are the primary energy source of the body require 3-5 minutes to recover.
-As ATP is primarily used in performing short and intense exercises, therefore, they require this much time to recuperate.
+- ATP (Adenosine triphosphate), which are the primary energy source of the body requiring 3-5 minutes to recover.
+As ATP is primarily used in performing short and intense exercises, therefore requiring this much time to rest.

 Another reason why you should give proper rest to your muscles after high intensity exercises is because hydrogen ion and lactic acid are accumulated during high intensity exercise.
 This intensity then disrupts minerals, necessary protein and phosphate ions as a result of which the intracellular pH level falls.
 Therefore, to avoid the resulting fatigue, you need to give time to your muscles to recover.

 The evaluation of resting period is also dependent upon the sets performed of any particular exercise.
 For instance: